kemalerhalim/golang-uppy-io-example/README.md

-# golang-uppy-js-example
+# golang-uppy-io-example
-Simple file upload system usign uppy.js and golang
+Simple file uploading example with uppy.io and golang.